ljmerza/tinybeans_clone/README.md

 todo:
 - maybe make some view files smaller?
-- fix tests and make sure tests are useful and not bloated
 - add pagination to list returning apis (ie return all members for circle)
 - add max limits to adding members to circle and whatever else
 - add more indexes to db tables for performance